DuckoMan/UltimateWebScraper/README.md

 **Version 0.8.0**

-📃 Web scraper for all infow from WEB you need
+📃 Web scraper for all info from WEB you need

 ## 👨‍💻 Contributors